Disaster Recovery Plan

 - Timely decision-making and available resources (human capital, facilities, technology, and partnerships) throughout the Disaster Loan Making (DLM) process.

-- Support of long-term economic recovery by providing access to capital, counseling, and contracting services for disaster victims to rebuild and withstand economic injury.
+- Support of long-term economic recovery by providing access to capital, counseling, and contracting services for disaster survivors to rebuild and withstand economic injury.

 SBA’s Disaster Preparedness and Recovery Plan is applicable Agency-wide to ensure a broad scope of coordination, awareness, and support throughout the organization.
 The DPRP comprises the following key sections: